AlexandreBrown/GTestSetup/README.md

     - `make`
   - If no error occured then everything should be setup correctly.

-7. Start writing unit tests using GTest and make sure to add the test files to the executable of your app in your `CMakeLists.txt`
+7. Start writing unit tests using GTest and make sure to add the test files to the test executable in your `CMakeLists.txt`
-  - See `MyClassTest.cpp` for a sample
+  - See `MyClassTest.cpp` for a test class sample
+  - See the `CMakeLists` for more details on how to define your test executable

 Note: Some other config is needed like setting executable for your app etc, take a look at the CMakeLists for more details.